s-r-e-e-r-a-j/GhostBuilder/README.md

 **Sign & zipalign? (y/N):**

-If you choose `yes`, the tool will sign the APK (add a digital certificate) and run zipalign so the APK is ready for installation.
-If you choose `no`, the APK will not be signed and may not install on some devices.
+If you choose `y`, the tool will sign the APK (add a digital certificate) and run zipalign so the APK is ready for installation.
+If you choose `n`, the APK will not be signed and may not install on some devices.

 **Final name:**